Two fundamental Job Search truths apply to all ages…

-Seek to be wealthy and you’re more likely to end up miserable but never ‘rich enough’.
+- Seek to be wealthy and you’re more likely to end up miserable, and never ‘rich enough’.

 Those of us working in career guidance know that happy people are more productive, have more energy and are more likeable.
 And all of these good things then increase how much you earn.